If you’re the CEO of a company with $10 million, $100 million, or billion-dollar potential and you’re stuck in the mud, I’m talking to you.

 Blake sent me the words above in 2013 and lately they’ve been blaring in my head, because it’s now time for Planet Perry to act and move.

 We have the mojo.
 We have the knowledge.
 We have the tools.
 Now it’s time to charge forward and take ground.

 You have a business with eight figure, nine figure, maybe even billion dollar potential, but you feel like you’ve been stuck in the mud.
 The reason you feel like you’ve been stuck in the mud is a resource problem.

 You don’t have the right sales thing, may not have the right delivery system.
 Maybe your traffic is screwed up.
 Maybe you don’t have the right board of directors.
 Or the wrong unique selling proposition.
 You might not have the right marketing funnel.

 And great talent is incredibly hard to lock down.

 So I’ve created something new.
 Something utterly unlike anything else that has gone before.
 It solves the CEO’s problem… and the consultant’s problem… and builds equity AND Network Effect.

 Re-Inventing Planet Perry

-I spent the first half of this year in a state of extreme focus, working on Rosetta Stone almost every day.
+I spent the first half of last year in a state of extreme focus, working on Rosetta Stone almost every day.
 I knew when we launched the seminar that the information was in my head somewhere and I would somehow manage to get it all out.

 I did.
 I laid out the framework for a completely new way of conceptualizing and executing marketing strategy – and now it is time to go deep.